VarvarigosG/StaticWebHosting-S3-CloudFormation/README.md

 ## Overview

 Make static website hosting easy using the power of AWS Services.
 Using an AWS Cloudformation stack, this solution generates an AWS S3 Bucket with web hosting and public access enabled (through a bucket policy) and syncs the local folder that contains your files to the newly created bucket.
-Then it provides you with the AWS Region-specific website endpoint of the bucket in order to see your website.
+Then it provides you with the AWS Region-specific website endpoint of the bucket in order to access your website.

 ## Prerequisites